-U.S.A. and its Defence Policy
+SCH 428 U.S.A. and its Defence Policy 3-0-6

-This course should allow the student to understand the dynamics of the relation between the political factor and the military factor in America, to analyse the strategic doctrines since 1914 and the general organization of American defence as well as the distribution of American force in the world.
+This course should allow the student to understand the dynamics of the relation between the political factor and the military factor in America, to analyze the strategic doctrines since 1914 and the general organization of American defence as well as the distribution of American force in the world.